 Treatment of Co-occurring Disorders at Lighthouse Recovery Texas

 At Lighthouse Recovery Texas, we utilize various treatment modalities for the treatment of co-occurring disorders.
-Our comprehensive Extended Care Program consists of multiple levels of outpatient treatment, ranging in length from 6 to 18 months.
+Our comprehensive extended care program consists of multiple levels of outpatient treatment, including our partial hospitalization program (PHP) in Dallas.